Summary

 How do our users think about their data?

-In fact none but one, had ever seriously engaged with the T&C’s of any of platforms they use, was even explicitly aware of the forfeiting of personal data.
+In fact none but one, had ever seriously engaged with the T&C’s of any of platforms they use.
+Which also meant to being unaware to what extent explicitly of their data was being forfeied

-Participants didn’t feel like they are missing out on this invisible trade.
+Participants did not feel like they are missing out on this invisible trade.
 Putting OkTY’s offering more in the category of “want” rather than feeling like a “need”.

-Users also had no way to evaluate personal data worth.
-Only being described with vague ideas of “privacy”
+Users also lacked the tools to evaluate personal data worth.
+Often only being described with vague ideas of “privacy”.

-The data market was labelled “Big Data”, and then more or less forgotten.
+The data market was sometimes referred to as “Big Data”, and then more or less forgotten.

 What was clear